-Daniel Gascho always wanted to be a veterinarian.
+Dr. Gascho has spent his life working towards being a veterinarian.
 He grew up on a small hobby farm near Rossville, Indiana, filled with a wide variety of animals, ranging from goats and peafowl to dogs and cats.
-As a youngster, his goal was always to be just like James Herriot, the famous British veterinarian who wrote novels about his rural veterinary practice.
+His goal from a young age has been to be a rural or traveling veterinarian, like James Herriot, the famous British veterinarian who wrote several novels about his rural veterinary practice in England.

-In school, Daniel was active in sports, clubs, FFA and 4-H. He headed to Purdue University in 2010 and entered veterinary school in 2013.
-He worked on the Purdue research farms and completed two summer research internships with pharmaceutical companies.
-During his clinical practice year of veterinary school, he also spent time with Four Star Veterinary Service.
+Throughout school, he was active in sports, clubs, FFA, 4-H, and more.
+He headed to Purdue University for a bachelor’s degree in 2010 and entered veterinary school in 2013.
+He worked at the Purdue research farms and spent two summers as a research intern with pharmaceutical companies.
+During his clinical practice year of veterinary school, he spent time at Iowa State University’s Swine Medicine Education Center, and externed at several of the Four Star Veterinary Service locations.

-In 2017, Daniel received his Doctorate of Veterinary Medicine from Purdue with a food-animal focus and started work at Swine Health Care, Inc. While most of his time is spent on swine, he sees many other species such as cattle and small ruminants.
-He also specializes in other niche population species, such as aquaculture and poultry.
+In 2017, Dr. Gascho received his Doctorate in Veterinary Medicine from Purdue with a food-animal focus and started work at Swine Health Care, Inc. He focuses primarily on preventative and population medicine, and the economics of protein production.
+He spends most of his time in pork production, but also specializes in aquaculture and poultry.

-Daniel and his wife Bethany live near Kokomo, Indiana.
-Daniel has many hobbies to keep him active, including sports and any activity in nature, such as traveling, hiking and camping.
+Dr. Gascho, his wife Bethany, and their son Raymond (age: 1) live just outside Delphi, Indiana.
+He has many hobbies to keep him active, but you’ll usually find him outside playing sports or doing any other activity in nature, such as traveling, hiking, and camping.